AChiabodo/AMLNotes/Questions.md

       - **Many-to-One** : Takes multiple inputs and produces a single output.
 An example can be Sentiment Analysis, where the network takes multiple words in input and produces a single sentiment.
       - **Many-to-Many** : Takes multiple inputs and produces multiple outputs.
 An example can be Machine Translation, where the network takes multiple words in input and produces multiple words in output.

 3. **(vanilla) Recurrent Neural Networks (RNNs)** are a type of neural networks that have an **internal state** that is updated as a sequence is processed.
-The new state of the network is given by both the old state and the input.
-In "vanilla" RNNs we have a **single set of weights** that is used at every time step, so the same parameters must work with all the elements.
+They processes a sequence of data by applying a **recurrence formula** at every time step where the new state of the network is given by both the old state and the input.
+In "vanilla" RNNs we have a **single set of weights** that is used (and updated) at every time step, so the same parameters must work with all the elements.
       - **Backpropagation Through Time (BPTT)** is a technique used to train RNNs by unrolling the **whole network** through time and applying backpropagation to update the weights.
 The main problem is the vanishing gradient problem, that can make the training of the network really slow and unstable for bigger texts.
       - **Truncated BPTT** is a variation of BPTT where the text is truncated into parts (chunks) and the weights are updated at the end of each chunk.
 This can help to reduce the computational cost of training the network.